Smeks-ops/deel-asseessment/submissionReadme.md

 # Future Improvements
 Given more time and resources, I would have loved to include the following features and improvements as further proof of my experience and skills:
-- Add unit tests for the application.
+- Add more unit tests for the application.
 - Add API documentation using Swagger.
 - Advanced Authentication and Authorization: Implementing JWT (JSON Web Tokens) or OAuth for more robust user authentication and role-based access control.
 - Microservices Architecture: Refactoring the application into microservices for better scalability, maintainability, and deployment.